soodsse/awscloud/README.md

 # awscloud
-This repository is set for devops.
+This repository is set for devops
+I have committed my code
+.